Australian Fair Pay Commission: 2007 decision

 On 5 July 2007, the Commission handed down its second wage decision.
 The decision increased minimum wages from $13.47 to $13.74 per hour, or $10.26 a week for wages below $700, and by $5.30 for wages above $700.
 The rise took effect from the first pay period commencing on or after 1 October 2007.
-This was a change of policy from the Commssion's first decision, which took effect on the 1 December 2007 and was criticised by employer groups for causing difficulties for businesses, which had to implement a pay rise within a pay period.
+This was a change of policy from the Commission's first decision, which took effect on the 1 December 2007 and was criticised by employer groups for causing difficulties for businesses, which had to implement a pay rise within a pay period.
 Traditionally, the Australian Industrial Relations Commission implemented wage and allowance rises from the first 'pay period commencing' from a set date.

 The Commission took into account the time period between the inaugural and second wage decisions, and other factors including tax cuts announced in the budget that took effect from 1 July 2007.
 The Commission, whilst considering these matters, did not discount the wage increase on account of tax cuts.

 Another historic feature of the decision was that for the first time, farmers were granted a deferral from the wage increase on account of severe drought.
 Incapacity to pay had been argued numerous times over the last twenty five years, but mostly unsuccessfully, before the Australian Industrial Relations Commission.
 The Commission's decision granting the deferral was therefore a landmark in the history of industrial relations for the National Farmers' Federation.

 Trade union reaction

 Trade unions viewed the Commission as a conservative business-friendly organisation that threatened the basic rights, pay and entitlements of workers.
 Further, they argued that the Commission benefited business at the expense of workers.
 Unions viewed the Australian Industrial Relations Commission as independent and wished to retain it as the minimum wage setting body.
-The ACTU's Greg Combet expressed his concern about Professor Harper's ability in an interview with Radio National's Mark Colvin.
+The ACTU's Greg Combet expressed his concern about Harper's ability in an interview with Radio National's Mark Colvin.